simsekonur/DeepLearningProject/README.md

   **8)clothing.ipynb :** Predicting the clothing.

   **9)callback.ipynb :** Understanding callback which enables us to stop if we reach the enough accuracy without going the last epoch.

+ **10)Exercise2WithConvolutionAndPooling :** The same handwritten program with convolution and pooling.
+See how the accuracy is increased.